hibiki1606/OTBNN-dl/README.md

 #### Features:
 - Download a post or posts by an user as an mp3.
-- Detect whether to download R18 or Non-R18 from the provided url.
+- Detect whether to download R18 or Non-R18 posts from the provided url.

 #### Todo:
 - Skip the posts which have already been downloaded.